Mwest1310/Duelling-Game/README.md

 When defending, you may choose to either dodge or block.
 Success is dependent on a random number.
 It is currently a fight to the death.
 I hope to add more interesting choices and a more dynamic system later.

-The console display needs to be updated to be easier to read and a little more visually appealing.
 The dodge and block systems are identical.
 Currently, they do the exact same thing.
 I plan to expand the system at a later date, making the choices more engaging.
 There is only one attack choice.
 I may create new distinct ways of attacking later.